-During the reporting period officers reported eleven (11) uses of force during 2013 as compared to eleven (11) uses of force during 2012.
-This represents no change in uses of force incidents.
-Of the reported eleven (11) uses of force during 2013, officers used intermediate control on seven (7) incidents.
-This is a 17% increase from 2012.
-The primary device used during intermediate control types of incidents was the Tazer on five (5) of the seven (7) incidents.
-The percentage of male suspects involved in the use of force decreased 10% from the previous year.
-As a result of these use of force incidents there was one (1) reported suspect injured and two (2) officers received minor injuries as.
-Twelve (12) different officers were involved in use of force incidents during 2013; two (2) officers were involved in two (2) incidents.
-There was one (1) deadly force incident involving a suspect.
-After being fired upon by the suspect, three officer's returned fire, however none of the rounds struck the suspect.
-There were five (5) reported deadly force incidents involving animal control that are not included in the review.
+During the reporting period officers reported seven (7) uses of force during 2016 as compared to twelve (12) uses of force during 2015.
+This represents a 41% decrease in uses of force incidents.
+Of the reported seven (7) uses of force during 2016, officers used intermediate control in six (6) incidents.
+This is a 45% decrease from 2015.
+The primary device used during intermediate control types of incidents was the Tazer on five (5) of the incidents.
+The percentage of male suspects involved in the use of force decreased 54% from the previous year.
+As a result of these use of force incidents there were no reported injuries to the officers and four minor injuries to the suspects involved.
+Seven (7) different officers were involved in use of force incidents during 2016; two (2) or more officers were involved in four (4) incidents.
 The Department's Training Officer reviewed all incidents and determined that all of these incidents were in compliance with departmental policy, and training guidelines.
 An overall review of these incidents reveals no established patterns or trends that require any policy revisions or training modifications.